talktalki/grace_portfolio/final-project-part-one.md

 ## Dataset
 - Dataset 1: National Center for Health Statistics, National Health Interview Survey, 2021.
-- Dataset 2: National Center for Health Statistics, National Health Interview Survey, 2021.
-Trends in use of telemedicine in the recent years (2019-2023) (role during the pandemic) Population demographics of who use telemedicine Patient satisfaction/feedback on telemedicine
+This dataset provides trends in use of telemedicine in the recent years (2019-2023).
+This can inform the readers of the impactful role of telemedicine during the pandemic.
-Benefits
+Benefits through patient satisfaction/feedback on telemedicine
+- Dataset 2:
+This dataset provides sociodemographic and geographic characteristics of the population utilizing telemedicine.
+- Dataset 3:

 | Name | URL | Description |
 |------|-----|-------------|